cujojs/rest/README.md

 .next
 - Cancel requests via the `cancel` method on the response promise
 - Switch linter to eslint and the JavaScript Standard Style rules
+- Switch to BrowserStack from SauceLabs for in browser testing

 2.0.0
 - MAJOR: Drop hard when.js dependency in favor of ES6 Promise API.
 See https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md to use when.js as an ES6 Promise polyfill.